apostrophecms/docs/docs/custom-page-types.md

 # Custom Page Types

-Let's make a new `default` page template for adding additional pages on our site.
-To save space, we won't include things that are the same as in the [home page module](widgets-and-templates.md).
+Our boilerplate site features two page types, "home" and "default."
+The home page type always exists, so we just configure it at project level in `modules/@apostrophecms/page`.
+But the other, "default," is specific to our project.

 This module is our own project-level module, so we do not use the `@apostrophecms` namespace in its name.

+Here's how we activate the module in `app.js`:

 ```javascript
 // in app.js, after the other modules, configure a new one
     'default-page': {}
 ```

+And here's the configuration in `modules/default-page/index.js`, leaving out things that are identical to the home page configuration:

 ```javascript
 // in modules/default-page/index.js